Travel · Last updated 2 June 2026

 Understanding Spanish Dining Hours

 • Breakfast (desayuno): 8:00am to 10:30am.
-Usually a coffee with a tostada (toast with olive oil and tomato) or a pastry.
-Light and quick.
+Typically a coffee with a tostada (toast rubbed with tomato and drizzled with olive oil) or a small pastry.
+Quick and light.

 • Lunch (almuerzo/comida): 1:30pm to 3:30pm.
 This is the main meal of the day.
-Most restaurants offer a menu del dia (set lunch menu) during this window.
+Most restaurants offer a menu del dia (set lunch menu) during this window only.

 • Dinner (cena): 8:30pm to 11:00pm.
 Spaniards eat late.
-If you show up at a restaurant at 6:30pm, you will either find it closed or be the only person there.
+Show up at 6:30pm and you will either find the kitchen closed or be completely alone in the dining room.

-• Tapas time: Pretty much any time from noon onwards, but the classic window is early evening from 7:00pm.
+• Tapas: From noon onwards, with the classic window being early evening from around 7:00pm.
 Many bars serve tapas all day.

-Key tip: If you want to eat at popular places on a Friday or Saturday night, arrive by 9:00pm or expect to wait.
+Tip: At popular spots on Friday or Saturday night, arrive by 9:00pm or expect to queue for a table.

 Best Areas for Eating Near Hotels